 Notes: Kombu, small dried anchovies, kimchi, gochujang, and Korean chili flakes can be found in most Asian supermarkets.
 For a vegan-friendly recipe, omit anchovies and add 1 tablespoon miso paste, using vegan kimchi (see recipe here).

-- 2 to 4 tablespoons kochukaru, to taste (Korean dried chili flakes, see note)
+2 to 4 tablespoons gochugaru, to taste (Korean dried chile flakes, see note)

 Combine kombu and anchovies (if using) and cover with 1 quart water.
 Bring to a simmer and remove from heat.
 Let stand 5 minutes, then strain.
 Discard solids and reserve broth.
 Meanwhile, drain kimchi in a fine mesh strainer set over a small bowl, squeezing to remove as much liquid as possible.
 Roughly chop kimchi and reserve kimchi and juice separately.